What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 A medical practitioner who has graduated from medical school and received a medical degree is known as a resident physician.

-However, they are not yet completely licensed to practice independently.
+However, they still need to be completely licensed to practice independently.

 Instead, they practice their abilities and receive real-world experience in their chosen medical specialty while working in a hospital or clinic setting under the direction and supervision of experienced doctors.